Topological regularity of Busemann spaces of nonpositive curvature: Proofs

 Now we prove the claim by contradiction.
 Suppose there exists a sequence $X_j\in\mathcal G(r,L)$ such that every two elements are not homeomorphic to each other.
 Since the dimension of $X_j$ is uniformly bounded above, passing to a subsequence, we may assume that $X_j$ have the same dimension.
 By precompactness, we may further assume $X_j$ converges to a compact space $X$.
 Then by Theorem \ref{thm:stab}, $X_j$ is homeomorphic to $X$ for any large $j$, a contradiction. \end{proof}

-\begin{rem} In fact, such finiteness extends to a much more general setting without any curvature assumption (except for dimension $3$), since the family of G-spaces with a uniform injectivity radius bound are locally uniformly contractible.
+\begin{rem} In fact, such finiteness extends to a much more general setting without any curvature assumption (except for dimension $3$), since the family of G-spaces with a uniform injectivity radius bound is locally uniformly contractible.
 See \cite[Theorem 1]{Fe} (cf.\ \cite[Main Theorem]{GPW}, \cite{GPW:err}).
-However, the authors do not know whether a stability theorem like Theorem \ref{thm:stab} holds in such a curvature-free setting (possibly with additional non-curvature conditions). \end{rem}
+On the other hand, topological stability like Theorem \ref{thm:stab} is not known in this curvature-free setting.
+Ferry--Okun \cite{FO} (cf.\ \cite{Mo}) constructed a sequence of Riemannian metrics on the $5$-sphere, each admitting a uniform contractibility function; this sequence converges to an infinite-dimensional space.
+Still, it is unclear to the authors what can be said about the convergence under additional geometric assumptions, such as a uniform lower bound on the injectivity radius. \end{rem}